-When thinking of ways to clean using hydrogen peroxide remember that it has germ-fighting power and can disinfect so many things around the home such as thermometers, light switches and doorknobs.
+When thinking of ways to clean needing hydrogen peroxide remember that it has germ-fighting power and can disinfect so many things around the home such as thermometers, light switches, and doorknobs.
 It can also help whiten and brighten your laundry too.
 If you are cleaning the house after illness, your bottle of hydrogen peroxide can disinfect everything around your home.

-Because hydrogen peroxide destroys germs, it is an excellent cleanser and disinfectant for a wide range of uses.
-We’ve showed you some of the most well-known hydrogen peroxide tricks.
+Because hydrogen peroxide destroys germs, it is an excellent cleaner and disinfectant for a wide range of uses.
+I have shown you some of the most well-known hydrogen peroxide tricks.

-When we add up the amounts of hydrogen peroxide utilised in each of the preceding operations, we get less than a gallon altogether.
+When I add up the amounts of hydrogen peroxide utilized in each of the preceding operations, I get less than a gallon altogether.
 1 gallon of hydrogen peroxide will cost less than $20.00 at a cost of about $0.15 per ounce.

 So you can cure canker sores, dry heels, and athletes’ foot for less than $20.00.
 You may whiten your nails and teeth, as well as manufacture your own toothpaste and mouthwash.

 You may also clean your vegetables, toothbrushes, beauty products, water bottles, bakeware, chopping boards, dishwasher, washing machine, sink, garbage can, toilet, grout, and mirrors.
 It may also be used to remove stains from textiles and linens.